Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 # kubectl get services -n uai | grep
 ```

-It may be possible to reallocate the CSM MetalLB pool `customer-access` from CSM to make room for a subset of IPs to use with MetalLB on UANs.
+It may be possible to reallocate the CSM MetalLB pool `customer-access` from CSM to make room for a subset of IP addresses to use with MetalLB on UANs.
 To shrink the `customer-access` pool in CSM, edit the configmap and pick a new CIDR block for `customer-access`.
-In this example the CIDR block was `x.x.x.x/26`:
+In this example, the CIDR block was `x.x.x.x/26`:
 ```bash
 # kubectl edit -n metallb-system cm/metallb
 ...